ruu23/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem
+🛠️ Postmortem: The Curious Case of the Phantom p 🛠️
+🚨 Incident Overview
-On the launch day of ALX's System Engineering & DevOps project 0x19, at around 06:00 West African Time (WAT) in Nigeria, a significant outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
-The problem manifested as 500 Internal Server Error responses when GET requests were made to the server, instead of the expected HTML output for a simple Holberton WordPress site.
+On the fateful dawn of ALX's System Engineering & DevOps project 0x19, precisely at 06:00 West African Time (WAT) in Nigeria, our beloved Apache web server, housed within an Ubuntu 14.04 container, threw a digital tantrum.
+Instead of serving up the delightful HTML of a simple Holberton WordPress site, it responded to every GET request with the dreaded 500 Internal Server Error.
+Cue the collective sighs of despair.

-Troubleshooting Steps
-Our lead troubleshooter, Brennan (affectionately known as BDB—because catchy initials are important), detected the issue around 19:20 PST.
-The following steps were taken to identify and resolve the problem:

-Process Verification: Brennan initiated the investigation by running ps aux to verify active processes.
-Two apache2 processes were running correctly—one under root and the other under www-data.
+🔍 The Investigation Begins
+Enter our fearless bug wrangler, Brennan—though he prefers the moniker BDB (because acronyms are cool).
+Tasked with unraveling this mystery at 19:20 PST, Brennan embarked on a troubleshooting journey that would rival the best detective stories.
+Here’s how it went down:

+🧑‍💻 Process Patrol: Brennan started with a good old ps aux, confirming the existence of two noble apache2 processes—one serving the realm of root, the other pledging allegiance to www-data.

-Directory Check: He then examined the contents of the sites-available folder within the /etc/apache2/ directory and confirmed that the server was serving files from the /var/www/html/ directory.
+📁 Directory Detective Work: He ventured into the sites-available folder nestled within the /etc/apache2/ stronghold, verifying that the server was indeed serving files from the var/www/html/ vault.

-Strace Analysis: Brennan utilized strace on the PID of the root Apache process while making curl requests to the server.
-However, this initial attempt yielded no useful information.
+🔎 Strace Sorcery (Attempt 1): Armed with strace, Brennan cast a spell on the root Apache process, all while bombarding the server with curl requests.
+Alas, this spell produced no meaningful clues.

-Strace Retry: Undeterred, Brennan ran strace on the www-data process.
-This time, he struck gold!
-The output showed an -1 ENOENT (No such file or directory) error when the server attempted to access /var/www/html/wp-includes/class-wp-locale.phpp.
+🔄 Strace Sorcery (Attempt 2): Undeterred, Brennan cast the same spell on the www-data process.
+This time, the incantation revealed an -1 ENOENT (No such file or directory) error when trying to summon the file /var/www/html/wp-includes/class-wp-locale.phpp.

-File Examination: Brennan meticulously combed through the files in the /var/www/html/ directory using Vim, searching for the incorrect .phpp extension.
-The error was located in the wp-settings.php file at Line 137 (require_once(ABSPATH .
-WPINC . '/class-wp-locale.php');).
+📜 The Great File Hunt: With Vim as his lantern, Brennan delved into the shadowy depths of /var/www/html/, searching for the mischievous .phpp extension.
+The culprit was finally cornered in the wp-settings.php file, Line 137: require_once(ABSPATH .
+WPINC . '/class-wp-locale.php');.

-Error Correction: He promptly removed the extraneous p from the file extension.

-Validation: Brennan tested the fix by making another curl request to the server, which successfully returned a 200 OK response.
+✂️ The Slice of Salvation: With the precision of a master coder, Brennan excised the rogue p from the extension, banishing the typo to the digital abyss.

+🕵️‍♂️ Victory Lap: Brennan curled the server once more, and this time, the response was music to his ears—a triumphant 200 OK.

-Automation: To prevent similar issues in the future, Brennan wrote a Puppet manifest to automate the correction of this type of error.
+🤖 Automation Mastery: To ensure that no such phantom p ever haunts our servers again, Brennan crafted a Puppet manifest to automate the eradication of any such errors in the future.

-Summary
-The root cause of the outage was a simple typo in the wp-settings.php file—a stray p at the end of the filename class-wp-locale.phpp.
-This typo prevented the system from locating the correct file, causing the application to crash.
-The error was corrected, and normal functionality was restored.

-Prevention and Recommendations
-This incident was due to an application error, not a web server malfunction.
-To avoid similar issues in the future, the following steps are recommended:

-Comprehensive Testing: Always perform thorough testing of the application before deployment.
-This issue could have been detected and resolved earlier if proper testing had been conducted.

-Monitoring Setup: Implement an uptime-monitoring service such as UptimeRobot to receive immediate alerts if the website experiences downtime.
+📜 Final Verdict
+What was the root cause of this digital disaster?
+A single, pesky typo.
+Yes, that’s right—a stray p in the wp-settings.php file caused the system to choke on the non-existent class-wp-locale.phpp.
+Once the typo was vanquished, the server sprang back to life.

+🛡️ Lessons Learned & Future Safeguards
+This wasn’t a server issue; it was an application slip-up.
+But fear not!
+We’ve gleaned some vital lessons from this ordeal:

+🧪 Test Like You Mean It: Never skip testing.
+Seriously.
+This whole debacle could have been avoided if we’d just run a few checks before deployment.

+⏰ Real-Time Monitoring: Set up an uptime-monitoring service like UptimeRobot.
+Instant alerts mean instant fixes, and less stress for everyone involved.

-In response to this incident, a Puppet manifest 0-strace_is_your_friend.pp was created to automatically correct any occurrences of phpp extensions in the /var/www/html/wp-settings.php file.
-However, we're confident this won't be needed again—because as developers, we never make mistakes, right? 😉
+In response to this hiccup, Brennan’s Puppet manifest 0-strace_is_your_friend.pp is ready to strike down any future phpp anomalies.
+But let’s be real—now that we know better, this script will probably just gather digital dust.
+After all, we’re pros at this. 😏